Jessica J. Sleater

-Ms. Sleater currently represents pet owners, who purchased a high-end pet food that led to the sickness and death of one of their dogs in the class action, Mael, et al. v.
+Ms. Sleater represents pet owners, who purchased pet food that led to the sickness and death of one of their dogs in the class action, Mael, et al. v.
 Evanger's Dog and Cat Food Co., Inc. et al. resulting in refunds of products and reimbursement of veterinary expenses and continued testing of pet foods.
-She also represents customers, who purchased hair products that were misrepresented as non-toxic and safe for all hair and promote hair growth and strength, but caused some to lose hair and experience scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
+She also represents customers, who purchased hair products that were misrepresented and caused some to lose hair and scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
 In another class action alleging a racketeering scam, Cisneros v.
-Petland, Inc., she represents customers of a national pet store retail chain, who purchased animals that were certified as healthy, but were not.
-She represents toll roads customers, who received receipts that disclosed more than the last five digits of their debit and credit cards, in violation of federal law, in Cohen v.
-F/ETCA, et al, that recently received the court's final settlement approval with payments of over $20 paid to class members.
+Petland, Inc., she represents customers, who purchased animals that were certified as healthy, but were not.
+She is also counsel for pet owners, who purchased a flea and tick medication that failed to warn of its health risks in Palmieri v.
+Intervet.
+Inc.

 Ms. Sleater's articles on the legal industry have been featured in Law360 including The Rise of the Small Firm Class Action Business Model and Where are All the Women in the Plaintiffs' Bar?
 Ms. Sleater co-founded the Women’s Entrepreneurial Plaintiffs Lawyers Network (wePLn), a group for women attorneys that seeks to foster collaboration, business development, and career growth.
 Super Lawyers recognizes Ms. Sleater as a New York Metro area "Super Lawyer.”